 Objective 2 - CODA shall continue to develop and expand its scope of accreditation services to international programs.

-Objective 3 - It shall consider accreditation of international sites where educational activity occurs used by CODA accredited dental programs.
+Objective 3 - It shall consider the accreditation of international sites where educational activity occurs used by CODA-accredited dental programs.

 source - pexels.com